Stock car racing: NASCAR Xfinity Series

 The NASCAR Xfinity Series is the second tier series in the United States.
 It serves as the primary feeder series to the Cup Series, similar to Formula Two for Formula One, and Indy Lights for Indy Car.
 Races are commonly held as a support race to Cup Series events.
 Many current Cup Series drivers formerly competed in the Series before moving on to competing full-time in the Cup Series.

 The Xfinity series typically features multiple Cup Series competitors competing alongside full time Xfinity drivers.
 There was some controversy as Cup Series drivers tended to be more successful than full-time Xfinity drivers.
-Cup drivers aren't eligible to score points in the Xfinity series, and are limited to the number of races they are allowed to race in the Series.
+Cup drivers are not eligible to score points in the Xfinity series, and are limited to the number of races they are allowed to race in the Series.

-NASCAR Camping World Truck Series
+NASCAR Craftsman Truck Series

 Starting in 1995, the NASCAR Truck Series is the third highest ranking stock car series in the United States.
 The series was the brainchild of then-NASCAR West Coast executive Ken Clapp, who was inspired by off-road truck racing.
 Unlike the other two national touring NASCAR series, the Truck Series race pickup truck styled bodies, though it is still considered a stock car series because of its similarity.
 Much like the Xfinity Series, the Truck Series often features Cup Series drivers competing for parts of the season.

 ARCA

 The Automobile Racing Club of America was founded in 1953 as a Midwest regional series.
-In addition to the ARCA Menards Series, it also sanctions the ARCA Midwest Tour since 2007, and previously the ARCA Lincoln Welders Truck Series from 1999 to 2016.
+In addition to the ARCA Menards Series, it formerly sanctioned the ARCA Midwest Tour, and the ARCA Lincoln Welders Truck Series from 1999 to 2016.

 NASCAR purchased ARCA in early 2018.
 For the 2020 season, the NASCAR K&N Series East and West were rebranded under the ARCA banner as the ARCA Menards Series East and ARCA Menards Series West.

 Other series

 Outside of NASCAR, there are a number of other national or regional stock-car sanctioning bodies in the United States.
-There are a few organizations that cater to these local short tracks.
-The American Speed Association (ASA), Champion Racing Association (CRA), International Motor Contest Association (IMCA), United Auto Racing Association (UARA), Championship Auto Racing Series (CARS), and the all sanction their own forms of stock-car racing, on varying types of track, and with various levels of media coverage.
+There are many organizations that cater to these local short tracks.
+The American Speed Association (ASA), Champion Racing Association (CRA), International Motor Contest Association (IMCA), United Auto Racing Association (UARA), Championship Auto Racing Series (CARS), American Canadian Tour (ACT), SMART Modified Tour, StockCar Racing League and the Pro All Star Series (PASS) are the most prominent sanctioning bodies.
+Many Cup, Xfinity, Truck, and ARCA Series drivers, especially recently, have raced in these series and many still do after reaching the highest level.
 The International Race of Champions (IROC) and Superstar Racing Experience (SRX) are usually perceived as being outside of the regular stock car racing scene because of their all-star grids.